SD-SPUD/spud_rv32i_tools/README.md

 ## Hardware Integration

-The generated ELF files are designed to work with the RISC-V SoC FPGA project located at `../vivado_proj/spud_riscv_soc`.
+The generated ELF files are designed to work with the RISC-V SoC FPGA project spud.

 To load and run programs on the FPGA:
 1. Build your demo: `make hello_world`